These local movies will shine at 10th Byron Film Festival

 Making Maude charts Michael's transformation into his drag queen alter-ego, taking audiences behind the scenes to show how his flamboyant wigs are created.

-Poppy Walker, Bangalow.
+- Hitch by Poppy Walker, Bangalow.

 Hitch is a captivating story of a young, deaf boy in rural Australia who, when faced with unfortunate circumstances, runs away from home.